Configure Your Salesforce Org

 A Developer Hub (Dev Hub) org lets you create and manage scratch orgs.
 A scratch org is a source-driven and disposable deployment of Salesforce code and metadata, made for developers and automation.
 Enable Dev Hub in a production or Developer Edition org.

 Enable Salesforce Functions to create an authenticated connection for requests between your org and your functions.

 After you enable Salesforce Functions, your sandbox org or any of the scratch orgs created from the enabled Dev Hub has Salesforce Functions enabled and authenticated.

 Sandbox orgs that you created from your Dev Hub org before you enabled Salesforce Functions aren't automatically enabled.
 Enable Salesforce Functions for each of those sandbox orgs.

-You can also create compute environments connected to your Dev Hub org, deploy Functions to these compute environments, and invoke them from the org.
+You can also create compute environments connected to your Dev Hub org, deploy your functions to these compute environments, and invoke them from the org.